everlastingbeta/diceware/README.md

   // generate diceware passphrase of 8 words with a separator of "-" using the
-  // EFF Long wordlist, with enhanced entropy. effLongPassphrase, err = diceware.RollWords(8, "+", diceware.EFFLongWordlist, true)
+  // EFF Long wordlist, with enhanced entropy. effLongPassphrase, err = diceware.RollWords(8, "+", wordlist.EFFLong, true)
   if err != nil {
     panic(err)
   }